SwethaShankarV/Evaluating-Machine-Learning-Classifiers-for-Dry-Bean-Classification/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-We would like to thank our supervisor and the Department of Electrical Engineering for their support and guidance throughout this project.

 ---

 Enjoy using the Dry Bean Classification project!
 If you encounter any issues, please feel free to open an issue in the repository.